flukadocker/F4D/README.md

 ## Running the installation script

-**Before installing with the instructions below, make sure that you have an Ubuntu-based F4D Docker image!
+> **Before installing with the instructions below, make sure that you have an Ubuntu-based F4D Docker image!
 If you haven't done so, you can build one by following instructions on [github.com/vicha-w/F4D_baseimage](https://github.com/vicha-w/F4D_baseimage)**

-You can check for Ubuntu-based F4D Docker image, you can check it via Docker Desktop app or with Terminal or Command Prompt with the following command:
+You can check for Ubuntu-based F4D Docker image via Docker Desktop app or with Terminal or Command Prompt with the following command:

 ```bash
 docker images
 ```

-### macOS, Linux

-You can generate your personal Fluka image by running in a terminal the ```install_linux.sh``` script in the root of the repository.

-### Windows 10

-Execute ```install_win.bat``` in a Windows command prompt.
+This repository contains two install scripts: `install_linux.sh` and `install_win.bat`.
+Both scripts will generate your personal Fluka image.

+- macOS, Linux: execute `install_linux.sh` in Terminal.
+- Windows 10: execute `install_win.bat` in Command Prompt.

 ## The installation process